 There are a few ways to reheat potatoes once you have defrosted them.
 All of them will give you amazing reheated mashed potatoes.

-How to Make The Best Mashed Potatoes Recipe
+How to Make Sour Cream Mashed Potatoes Recipe

 While the potatoes are boiling dice your onion and cut the butter into small chunks and set aside.

-Once at the consistency wanted add both containers sour cream, diced onion, butter, salt and pepper.
+Once at the consistency wanted add the sour cream, diced onion, butter, salt, and pepper.
 Use a large spoon to mix everything together until blended and smooth.
 If you need to make them smoother you can use the potato masher to mash them some more.